Safeguard Properties

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Florida to supplement state, tribal and local response efforts in areas affected by Hurricane Nicole from November 7-30, 2022.
+FEMA has issued a Fire Management Assistance Declaration for the state of Louisiana to supplement state, tribal and local response efforts in areas affected by the Providence Fire beginning August 25, 2023 and continuing.
 The following areas have been approved for assistance:

 Public Assistance: